Callum-Bates/BATES-RBP/README.md

 ## About

 BATES-RBP is an RNA-RBP binding prediction and analysis suite.
+BATES-RBP allows use of Machine Learning methods to predict RNA-Protein interactions at a per-nucleotide resolution.
+It allows visualisation options for results, 3d predictions of RNA structure, and RNA mapping to viral genomes.
+BATES-RBP is currently only available on Linux operating systems.

 ## Prerequisites